Skip to content

 A Recap on the 3D Modeling Process

 Every 3D object seen in a 3D animation is composed of a 3D mesh, which can be constructed in a number of different ways.
-Simply, 3D modeling is the process of producing mesh objects in 3D software.
+Simply, the 3D modeling process is producing mesh objects in 3D software.
 These objects, which will be used as components of the 3D environment we’re attempting to construct, are made based on earlier designs or real-world observations.
 As you know, a 3D model can be the final product of a 3D animation pipeline.

 Drawings and occasionally sculptures make up the majority of the design data.
 A modeling artist’s responsibility is to accurately reproduce these objects’ geometry in a 3D modeling environment.
 In fact, 3D models must be tuned for a variety of movement-related malformations; otherwise, they would appear quite strange.